 BusDK module CLI reference

 This section explains what each BusDK module is for, when you usually use it, and which command to try first.
 Command names follow CLI command naming.
-Most pages show a short synopsis and a few practical examples first; for the full flag list, run bus <module> --help.
+Most pages show a short synopsis and a few practical examples first; for the full flag list, run the command-form help for the module, such as bus api --help, bus api provider llm --help, or bus operator stripe --help.
+The adjacent aiz tool uses its own aiz --help command.

-The adjacent aiz toolchain is documented here too.
-It is not dispatched through bus, but it follows the same deterministic CLI style for single-file .aiz compression and offline restore with unaiz.
+dispatched through bus, but it follows the same deterministic CLI style for

 If you are starting a new workspace